CSpanias/cspanias.github.io/_posts/2024-01-23-HTB - Analysis.md

 > _**Directory services** store the users, passwords, and computer accounts, and share that information with other entities on the network._

-In layman's terms: **LDAP is a way of speaking to Active Directory**.
+In layman's terms: **LDAP is a way of speaking to Active Directory (AD)**.

 The relationship between AD and LDAP is much like the relationship between Apache and HTTP:

 - HTTP is a web protocol.
 - Apache is a web server that uses the HTTP protocol.
 - LDAP is a directory services protocol.
-- Active Directory is a directory server that uses the LDAP protocol.
+- AD is a directory server that uses the LDAP protocol.

 ### What is an LDAP query